Residential and commercial electrical services when you need them and at the right price.

 Flooding and Electricity Safety Tips

-- Never touch electrical equipment or appliances if you are wet or standing in water.
+If wet or standing in water never touch electrical equipment or appliances.
 This could result in an electrical shock or even electrocution.

 Water damage is a major contributor to high insurance claims resulting in increased annual premiums to a homeowner’s insurance policy.
 Although flood damage from natural causes is not usually controllable, regular service and maintenance of electrical and plumbing equipment can often identify equipment problems before a flood can occur.